NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

 ![Alethio EthStats Light Network Monitor Dashboard](ethstats.png)

-??? note "Note about the default HTTP port"
+!!! note "Default HTTP port"
-    We propose to use default HTTP port (80) to run the EthStats Lite Network Monitor in this example as you may already run the [Lite Block Explorer](Lite-Block-Explorer.md) on port 8080.
-    You can then run both at the same time if you want.
+    We are using the default HTTP port (80) to run the Lite Network Monitor.
+The [Lite Block Explorer](Lite-Block-Explorer.md) example uses port 8080.
+You can then run both at the same time.

-    Feel free to change this port depending on your setup.
-    The configuration can be changed in `docker-compose.yml` where you can find the lines :
+    To change the port, update the `docker-compose.yml` file:
     ```yaml
         ports:
           - 127.0.0.1:80:80
     ```

-    Change the first 80 to whatever suits your setup as 8081 for instance :
+    Update the first 80 to the required port:
     ```yaml
         ports:
           - 127.0.0.1:8081:80